haotian-liu/LLaVA/README.md

 #### Launch a model worker (Multiple GPUs, when GPU VRAM <= 24GB)

-If your the VRAM of your GPU is less than 24GB (e.g., RTX 3090, RTX 4090, etc.), you may try running it with multiple GPUs.
+If the VRAM of your GPU is less than 24GB (e.g., RTX 3090, RTX 4090, etc.), you may try running it with multiple GPUs.
 Our latest code base will automatically try to use multiple GPUs if you have more than one GPU.
 You can specify which GPUs to use with `CUDA_VISIBLE_DEVICES`.
 Below is an example of running with the first two GPUs.

 ```Shell
 CUDA_VISIBLE_DEVICES=0,1 python -m llava.serve.model_worker --host 0.0.0.0 --controller http://localhost:10000 --port 40000 --worker http://localhost:40000 --model-path ./checkpoints/LLaVA-13B-v0